scottyeager/info_foundation/src/grid/farming_simulate.md

 Visit the [3SDK Wiki: TFGrid Manual](https://sdk.threefold.io/)

-Besides simulating your farming cases, the 3SDK Wiki is here to help you with:
+Besides simulating your farming cases, the 3SDK Wiki is here to help you with (is for version 2.0):

 - Help you understand the ThreeFold Grid architecture into detail
 - Installing the 3SDK